johnmiracle/weather-app/README.md

 ### Deployment

-This application has delpoyed on:
+This application has been delpoyed on:

 Netlify: https://weather-app-moa.netlify.app/